-The high-pitched wailing of my five-year-old daughter pierced my ears one morning.
+The high-pitched wailing of my five-year-old daughter pierced my ears.

 She burst through my bedroom door with tears flowing freely, pleading her case before me about how her brother was treating her unjustly.

-While it was tempting to yell at the offending parties and just shut down the whole operation, I opened my Bible and read a scripture instead:
+While it was tempting to yell at the offending parties and just shut down the whole operation, I opened my Bible and read one of my favorite children’s Bible verses instead: